nightmaregaurav/shared-expenses-manager/readme.md

 ## GoogleSheet Requirements

-1. Create a Form for the sheet with these fields:
+1. Create a form for the sheet with these fields:
-    - Note that the title of questions are important.
+    - Note that the titles of questions are important.
     - `Who Spent?` must be a dropdown question with the names of the participants.
     - `Split Among?` must be a multiple-choice question with the names of the participants, the name must be the same as the names in the `Who Spent?` question.

       ![alt text](SampleForm.png)

-2. The Sheet for the form response must be renamed to `Raw`.
+2. The sheet for the form response must be renamed to `Raw`.
+3. Protect the `Raw` sheet for safety.
+(Make it allow with warning type so that you can still edit the data when you want)
-3. The Sheet must look like this:
+4. The fheet must look like this:

     ![alt text](SheetScreenshot.png)